the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 It is not uncommon for researchers to be faced with RSE topics for the first time, because it has not been part of their academic curricula.
 Many are faced with a steep learning curve that requires them to invest a huge amount of time to catch up.
 Naturally, many would only invest as much as necessary to get the job done regardless of whether the solution is sustainable or not.
 Support from RSEs is one way to resolve this challenge.
 Another would be to lay more effective foundations for future RSE work at a much earlier stage in undergraduate/postgraduate studies.
 We see scope for establishing dedicated RSE Master's programmes which specialise in developing RSE skills and practices.
 Some universities already offer dedicated master's programs in some domains.
 Examples would be Computational Sciences in Engineering (CSE) or Bioinformatics (see Appendix: [Bioinformatics skills and certification]).
 Where appropriate similar programs should also be established in other domains.

-## Required Next steps
-We have identified the RSE has an individual that brings a unique set of skills on digital tools into research groups.
-We have elaborated on the basic competencies, and we have elaborated on how these competencies manifest along different dimensions.
-We discussed who can teach them, and now in the final step we want to discuss how this specialization can become a natural part of the landscape of professions and which steps we need to take to professionalize their education.

-We foresee, that this education will rest on two pillars.
-A first qualification phase, possibly through academic structures, giving young people highly sought after professional skills after high school.
-But since the workplace of the RSE is highly dynamic and rests on knowledge about latest technologies we put forward the idea of having institutionalized structures that facilitate continuous learning.
-These can very well be outside of the academic system and can also be used to provide education on digital skills into the society or industry(See [@HPCAkademie] for an existing, HPC focused instance of this)

-### Classical Progression
-- klassische akademische Ausbildung mit Ba+Master-
-- Integration des MATSE?
-- Gathering Expereince through Exposure
+#### Alternative first qualification paths
+For completeness we mention that vocational programs like the MATSE [@MATSE] can provide a more application oriented less research oriented profile for individuals.
+Since a certain amount of overlap with sciences is expected, it is expected that programs can be switched with minimal friction.

 ### Extra-academic institutions for continuous learning
 - Außer-akademische Einrichtungen zur Fortbildung.
 Nutzbar zur Vertiefung für RSEs, aber auch zur Qualifizierung von Wissenschaftlern oder anderen industriellen Berufen(Stuttgarts HPC Akademie). -> mentioned